Miho Komatsu 3rd: Everywhere: Background

-This is her first album released under new recording label Giza Studio which she moved in April, 1999.
+This is her first album released under new recording label Giza Studio which she moved to in April, 1999.

-The album includes 3 previously released singles, Sayonara no Kakera, Saitan Kyori de and Kaze ga Soyogu Basho.
-Although her 7th single was released in her previous label Amemura records, 8th single was released in late spring under Giza.
+The album includes 3 previously released singles, Sayonara no Kakera, Saitan Kyori de, and Kaze ga Soyogu Basho.
+Although her 7th single was released in her previous label, Amemura Records, her 8th single was released in late spring under GIZA.

-Saitan Kyori has received completely new instrumentation for this album, it doesn't include subtitle.
-Compared to the single version, the intro starts more quietly and drum solo was completely cut off.
+Saitan Kyori has received completely new instrumentation for this album; it doesn't include a subtitle.
+Compared to the single version, the intro starts more quietly, and the drum solo was completely cut off.

-The song "As" has later received re-arranged version in her single Anata ga Iru Kara as b-side track.
-The song Boyfriend from single Sayonara no Kakera as b-side track was included in this album as well.
+The song "As" has later received a rearranged version in her single Anata ga Iru Kara as a b-side track.
+The song Boyfriend from the single Sayonara no Kakera as a b-side track was included in this album as well.

-Some songs from the album, included Ame ga Furu Tabi ni, Boyfriend, Yume to Genjitsu no Hazama and As were released in her conceptual album Lyrics in 2003.
+Some songs from the album, including Ame ga Furu Tabi ni, Boyfriend, Yume to Genjitsu no Hazama and As were released in her conceptual album Lyrics in 2003.

-Takeshi Hayama, the famous arranger in Being Inc. who provided arrangements for many popular artist including Zard, was involved in album production along with Kūron Oshiro and Masato Kitano.
+Takeshi Hayama, the famous arranger at Being Inc. who provided arrangements for many popular artists, including Zard, was involved in album production along with Kūron Oshiro and Masato Kitano.